-The School of Pharmacy and the Medical Center at the University of California, San Francisco, offer a one-year Infectious Diseases specialty residency.
-The primary responsibility of the resident is development of clinical expertise in Infectious Diseases pharmacotherapy through participation in the Antimicrobial Stewardship Program and clinical activities with the Infectious Disease consult services.
-Experiences in HIV and other elective rotations are offered.
-Teaching experience is provided through large and small group didactic instruction as well as student and resident preceptorship.
-A variety of research opportunities are available and coursework in research methods is offered.
-The deadline for applications and all special requirements for acceptance is December 31st, 2017.
+The School of Pharmacy and the Medical Center at the University of California, San Francisco, offer a one-year, ASHP-accredited PGY2 Infectious Diseases specialty residency.
+The primary responsibility of the resident is development of clinical expertise in Infectious Diseases pharmacotherapy through participation in the Antimicrobial Stewardship Program and clinical activities with the Infectious Disease consult services (adult immunocompromised host, adult general infectious diseases, pediatric consult service).
+Learning experiences in HIV/AIDS through the National Clinicians' Consultation Center and ambulatory care clinics are provided.
+Teaching experience is extensive and provided through large and small group didactic instruction as well as student and resident preceptorship.
+The resident completing this program will be able to serve as a clinician in infectious diseases pharmacotherapy and to direct an antimicrobial stewardship program in a healthcare institution.

 - Critical Care

 - Liver Transplant

 - Infectious Diseases at Zuckerberg San Francisco General Hospital

 - Other experiences available upon mutual agreement of resident and directors